ramasham/minishell/README.md

 1️⃣ Create parse_tokens() function.
 2️⃣ Initialize the command list (cmds).
 3️⃣ Loop through tokens & process them:
 	✅ If command, store in full_cmd[].
 	✅ If argument, add to full_cmd[].
 	✅ If redirection, set infile or outfile.
 	✅ If pipe (|), create a new command.
 4️⃣ Store parsed commands in cmds linked list.
 5️⃣ Handle syntax errors.
 6️⃣ Return the parsed list to the execution step.

+1️⃣ Handle Redirections First
+2️⃣ Handle Pipes (|)
+3️⃣ Build the Command Linked List (t_command)
+5️⃣ Finally, pass the list to the executor.

+- Redirection handling: Inside t_node, you check for redirection tokens and modify the input/output file descriptors.

+- Command creation: After processing redirections, you create a t_command struct that holds the command arguments and the correct file descriptors.

+- Final command list: Each command (with its arguments and redirections) is added to the command list for further execution.

 	🔹 Step 1: Create the Parsing Function:
-		input: linked list from lexer.
+		input: linked list from expander
 		output: linked list of parsed command structures

 	🔹 Step 2: Initialize Parsing:
 	🔸 Inside parse_tokens(), do the following:
-		1- Create an empty list (t_list *cmds) to store parsed commands.
+		1- Create an empty list to store parsed commands.
-		2- Initialize a t_mini structure to store the first command.
+		2- Initialize structure to store the first command.
 		3- Loop through the token list and process each token one by one.

 	🔹 Step 3: Process Each Token:
 	1️⃣ If the token is a command (e.g., ls, echo):
-		✔️ Start a new t_mini node if no command is open.
+		✔️ Start a new node if no command is open.
 		✔️ Store it as full_cmd[0] (command name).
 	2️⃣ If the token is an argument (e.g., -l, "hello") ✔️ Add it to full_cmd[] as an argument.